 This concept is meant to replicate the gentle pour of a cup used by caregivers while also allowing for the shower head to be used as a standard spray shower head.
 The center of the shower head could be turned to switch between the pouring and spraying functions.

 Key Concept #2

 This concept stood out as an idea to remove the shower head from behind and put it in front of the user.
-The best place I realized, was to put it in front of the user and on the ground as a foot bath.
+The best place I realized, was to put it in front of the user and on the ground or an area in front of them as a foot bath.

 Key Concept #3